troytomasch/ui-assessment/README.md

 This exercise should not take more than a few hours.
 It's okay to get creative but don't stress yourself out!

-When you are finished, just zip your local repo and send it on over.
+When you are finished, either send us a forked repo, or zip your local repo (no node modules please!) and send it on over.
 And of course, email us if you have questions.